escomputers/hassio-growbox/README.md

 2. Count the pulses over time to calculate the exact flow rate frequency

-3. Adjust the 7.5 calibration constant based on observed data to improve precision
+3. Adjust the default calibration constant based on observed data to improve precision

 For example:\
 If you collected 1,6 liters in 60 seconds:\